vladimir-vovk/flatlist-scroll-animation/README.md

-# FlatList Item Animation on Scroll
+# On Scroll FlatList Item Animation

 An example of FlatList item animation on scrolling.